- Open Access

 Meanwhile, although the dairy farmers offer a low milk price, it “escalates” sharply because it is sold through many intermediaries.
 Vietnam has 2 main companies involved in to purchasing/collecting and processing milk, namely Vinamilk and Dutchlady occupying 60% and 25% respectively of the total amount of milk produced nationwide (Van Cai D2009).
 This leads to monopoly pricing behaviors in collecting milk.
 In January 2011, the highest collecting price of processors was 11.500VND/kg.
 However, after milk was pasteurized, the price of milk increased by 2.5 times.
 The milk collecting method between Companies and dairy farmers is not transparent and fair, which makes the farmers feel they suffer from disadvantages.
 Although the input milk standard set by processors is not high, 20-50% of milk does not satisfy the quality requirement (according to the statistics of Vinamilk at the first half of 2008).
 Dairy farmers suspects about the milk evaluation of processors because the quality assessment procedure is conducted without their witness.
 This is “potential controversy” between sellers and buyers.
 Therefore, it is necessary to improve and enhance the mutual understanding between dairy farmers and processing plants to increase two sides’ profits.

-The returning on investment of processing plants based on types of dairy products
+Notably, the returning on investment of processors is quite high and assessed the highest in the whole value chain (See Table 2 The returning on investment of processing plants based on types of dairy products).

 According to the authors, the average-priced powder milk generates the highest profit among dairy products due to some following reasons: